 Complete with two swimming pools, a bar, restaurant and rocky beach, Camp Bay & Little Bay is a picturesque location.
 You’ll also find a man-made waterfall and even an artificial reef with thriving marine life which is also a popular diving site.
 This south-facing haven is perfect for sun-worshippers, so make sure you stop here for some well-earned rest and relaxation.

 Visit the Botanical Gardens

-“After the buzz of The Rock and Main Street, it can be really quite tranquil and relaxing if you time it right.
+Gibraltar is thriving with plants and wildlife, all of which can be witnessed at Gibraltar’s Botanical Gardens.
+Jennifer, blogger at Mighty Mama Bear, explains why a trip to the Botanical Gardens is a must.
+“After the buzz of the Rock of Gibraltar and Main Street, it can be really tranquil and relaxing if you time it right.
 The colours are beautiful if you visit at the right time of year.”

 “I also second the botanical gardens,” says Mary from Camping and Cruising.
 There is a children’s play park there too.
 We visited on a day when local children were making their Holy Communion and having photographs taken in the botanical garden.
 It was so lovely to watch and see their outfits.”